flutter/website/src/perf/rendering/best-practices.md

     which uses this principle to avoid rebuilding its descendents when animating.

-Try to use `const` constructors on widgets as much as possible, since they allow Flutter to short-circuit most of the rebuild work.
+Use `const` constructors on widgets as much as possible, since they allow Flutter to short-circuit most of the rebuild work.
 To create reusable pieces of UIs, prefer using a [`StatelessWidget`][] rather than a function.